Cedar Island is a barrier island on the Atlantic Ocean side of Accomack County

 Source: US Geological Survey, Metompkin Inlet 1:24,000 topographic Map

-A line of houses on Cedar Island could block the recycling of sand though washover, redirecting the sand to offshore shoals and causing the entire above-water portion to disappear.
-In 1986, the Virginia Institute of Marine Science (VIMS) determined:5
+There was the potential for a line of houses on Cedar Island, even on stilts, to block the recycling of sand.
+Instead of washing over into the marsh, the structures could redirect the sand to offshore shoals.
+Without retention of the sand on the island slightly further to the west, the entire above-water portion could disappear.
+In 1986, the Virginia Institute of Marine Science (VIMS) had determined:5

 shoreline retreat at Cedar Island, 1852-1986